-- 1 to elect eight (8) directors named in the Proxy Statement to serve for a one-year term expiring at the 2024 Annual Meeting of Shareholders; - 2 to approve, on a non-binding and advisory basis, the resolution approving the compensation of our named executive officer(s) as disclosed in the Proxy Statement ("Say-on-Pay Vote"); - 3 to conduct an advisory vote on whether the shareholder advisory vote on executive compensation should occur every one, two or three years ("Frequency of Say-on-Pay Vote"); - 4 to ratify the appointment of Grant Thornton LLP to serve as the independent auditor for Compass Diversified Holdings and Compass Group Diversified Holdings LLC for the fiscal year ending December 31, 2023; and - 5 to transact such other matters as may properly come before the meeting and any postponement(s) or adjournment(s) thereof.
+Proposal 1: to elect eight (8) directors named in the Proxy Statement to serve for a one-year term expiring at the 2025 Annual Meeting of Shareholders;

+Proposal 2: to approve, on a non-binding and advisory basis, the resolution approving the compensation of our named executive officer as disclosed in the Proxy Statement ("Say-on-Pay Vote");

+Proposal 3: to ratify the appointment of Grant Thornton LLP to serve as the independent auditor for Compass Diversified Holdings and Compass Group Diversified Holdings LLC for the fiscal year ending December 31, 2024; and

+Proposal 4: to transact such other matters as may properly come before the meeting and any postponement(s) or adjournment(s) thereof.

-These matters are more fully described in the enclosed proxy statement.
-The board of directors recommends that you vote FOR ALL the director nominees to be elected, FOR the resolution approving, on a non-binding and advisory basis, the Say-on-Pay Vote, for 1 YEAR for the Frequency of Say-on-Pay Vote, and FOR the ratification of the independent auditor.
+These matters are more fully described in the enclosed Proxy Statement.
+Our board of directors (the "Board") recommends that you vote FOR ALL eight (8) of the director nominees to be elected, FOR the resolution approving, on a non-binding and advisory basis, the Say-on-Pay Vote, and FOR the ratification of the independent auditor.

-Shareholders of record at the close of business on March 28, 2023 will be entitled to notice of, and to vote at, the Annual Meeting and at any subsequent adjournment(s) or postponement(s) thereof.
+Shareholders of record at the close of business on March 26, 2024 will be entitled to notice of, and to vote at, the Annual Meeting and at any subsequent adjournment(s) or postponement(s) thereof.
 The share register will not be closed between the record date and the date of the Annual Meeting.
-A list of shareholders entitled to vote at the Annual Meeting will be available for inspection for the 10 days prior to the Annual Meeting at our principal executive offices located at 301 Riverside Avenue, Second Floor, Westport, Connecticut 06880.
+A list of shareholders entitled to vote at the Annual Meeting will be available for inspection for the ten (10) days prior to the Annual Meeting at our principal executive offices located at: 301 Riverside Avenue, Second Floor, Westport, Connecticut 06880.
 In addition, the list of shareholders will also be available during the Annual Meeting through the meeting website for those shareholders who choose to attend.
-The notice of annual meeting, Proxy Statement and proxy are first being mailed or provided to shareholders on or about April 12, 2023.
+The notice of Annual Meeting, Proxy Statement and proxy are first being mailed or provided to shareholders on or about April 10, 2024.

 There will not be a traditional in-person meeting.
-To be sure that your shares are properly represented at the meeting, whether or not you electronically attend, please submit your vote by telephone or online or, if you received paper copies of the Proxy Materials, promptly complete, sign, date and return the enclosed proxy card in the accompanying pre-addressed envelope.
-We must receive your proxy no later than 11:59 p.m., Eastern Time, on May 24, 2023.
+To be sure that your shares are properly represented at the meeting, whether or not you attend virtually, please submit your vote by telephone or online or, if you received paper copies of the Proxy Materials, promptly complete, sign, date and return the enclosed proxy card in the accompanying pre-addressed envelope.
+We must receive your proxy no later than 11:59 p.m., Eastern Time, on May 22, 2024.

-Please read carefully the sections in the Proxy Statement on attending via live audio webcast and voting at the Annual Meeting to ensure that you comply with these requirements.
+Please carefully read the sections in the Proxy Statement on attending via live audio webcast and voting at the Annual Meeting to ensure that you comply with these requirements.

 Important Notice Regarding Availability of Proxy Materials for the Annual Meeting.
 We are pleased to save costs and help protect the environment by using the Notice and Access method of delivery.
 Instead of receiving paper copies of our Proxy Materials in the mail, many shareholders will receive a Notice of Internet Availability of Proxy Materials which provides an internet website address where shareholders can access electronic copies of Proxy Materials and vote.
 This website also has instructions for voting by telephone and for requesting paper copies of the Proxy Materials and proxy card.
-Our 2023 Proxy Statement and Annual Report for the year ended December 31, 2022 are available free of charge at www.proxyvote.com.
+Our 2024 Proxy Statement and Annual Report for the year ended December 31, 2023 are available free of charge at www.proxyvote.com.
 We encourage you to access and review such materials before voting.

-By order of the board of directors.
+By order of the Board.